robang74/roberto-a-foglietta/301-socialism-is-not-communism.md

 Which suggests us that ethics can be universal while moral is personal, each one of us has its own beliefs.
 Which is a human right, after all.
 The reason human ethics can be universal is because it addresses in a top-down manner how to manage situations, relationships and primordial instincts.

 Explaining with an example can be useful.
-Punching someone is not bad because impolite but it is bad because it is dangerous.
+Punching someone is not bad because it is impolite but it is bad because it is dangerous.
 The victim can have a reaction that may vary between doing nothing else and pardoning us for our unfairness up to killing us as a response to our assault.

 From a collective PoV, bullying someone by a group might lead us to the wrong conclusion that it is ok because it is not dangerous because the single one bullied by many has no options.

 Reality shows us that college mass shootings are related more to the bullying attitude than the availability of weapons.
 Which clearly plays a role in the seriousness of every incident but it is not the root cause.

 Therefore, we might believe that assaulting or bullying someone is bad because it is not a nice action.
 Which is undoubtedly true from a reciprocal PoV, we would not be the victim.
-But at the same we cannot overlook that from a {society, culture, civilisation, king, etc.} actions are bad because they introduce a high level of unfairness and then they potentially lead with a bad outcome, hence forbidding those actions is about mitigating risks related to a dangerous behaviour.
+But at the same we cannot overlook that from a {society, culture, civilisation, king, etc.} actions are bad because they introduce a high level of unfairness and then they potentially lead with a bad outcome, hence forbidding those actions is about mitigating risks related to dangerous behaviour.

 You might be upset that good as ethics is aligned with good as practice and vice versa, also for their opposite.
-Or we might not even be surprised that human ethics developed in a way that {society, culture, civilisation, king, etc.} adopt it will have a sensitive natural selection advantage compared to others, e.g. whom eat their own children (like Communist rumors reported once upon a time).
+Or we might not even be surprised that human ethics developed in a way that {society, culture, civilisation, king, etc.} will have a sensitive natural selection advantage compared to others, e.g. who eat their own children (like the rumors about Communists were reporting once upon a time).

 * [humans ethics vs theory of the games](TODO) (YYYY-MM-DD)